chapel-lang/chapel/doc/rst/language/spec/conversions.rst

-   We allow these additional conversions because they provide an important convenience for application programmers who want to mix integral and floating point values in mathematical expressions, and for computing using values of a specific bit-width.
-For these benefits, the loss of precision feels like a reasonable tradeoff, particularly given that floating point types are approximate by nature.
+   We allow these additional conversions because they provide an important convenience for application programmers who want to mix integral and floating point values in mathematical expressions, and for computing using values using a specific bit-width.
+For these benefits, the loss of precision seemed like a reasonable tradeoff, particularly given that floating point types are approximate by nature.